How To Present A Shipping Strategy To Your Boss

 Management will be more likely to accept your shipping strategy if there is supporting evidence that your idea has worked for other companies, especially if they are in the same industry as you.

-Below we have selected three interesting case studies for you to start with:
+Below we have selected a couple of interesting case studies for you to start with:

 #6 Prepare your presentation